 Our success depends upon the retention of our experienced senior management with specialized industry, sales and technical knowledge and/or industry relationships.
-We might not be able to find qualified replacements for our senior management if their services were no longer available to us; accordingly, the loss of critical members of our senior management team could have a material adverse effect on our ability to effectively pursue our business strategy and our relationships with advertisers and content partners.
+During 2013, our Chief Financial Officer resigned and our SVP, Finance and SVP, Controller assumed Interim Co- Chief Financial Officer duties.
+If we cannot find a qualified permanent replacement or if other critical members of our senior management team leave, we might not be able to find qualified replacements; accordingly, the loss of critical members of our senior management team could have a material adverse effect on our ability to effectively pursue our business strategy and our relationships with advertisers and content partners.
 We do not have key-man life insurance covering any of our employees.